Bojan Hodak: Persib Bandung

 In the same day of Bojan's resignation announcement from Kuala Lumpur City, Persib Bandung introduced him as the new head coach to replace Luis Milla.
 At the moment of his arrival, Maung Bandung was struggling in their 2023–24 Liga 1 campaign.
 They were down in the relegation zone, positioned 16th out of 18 teams.

 Under Bojan, Persib had managed to breach out of the bottom and managed to qualify for the championship series after finishing second in the regular series standings.

 Persib was finally able to emerge as champions after winning 6–1 in aggregate against Madura United in the finals.
 Bojan made club history as the first foreign head coach to win a league title.
 In addition, he was awarded as the season's Best Coach.

 Bojan made another history in the 2024–25 season as he led Persib to a back-to-back championship.
 The team sealed the title in Matchday 31 after both contenders Dewa United and Persebaya Surabaya failed to secure a win in their fixtures, leaving them ten points behind Persib with only three matches left to be played.
 This achievement had placed Bojan in par with Indra Thohir as the only other Persib head coach to win consecutive league titles by winning the 1993–94 Perserikatan and the 1994–95 Liga Indonesia.

+In the 2025–26 season, Bojan made yet another record as he led Persib to a championship title for a third time in a row.
+The team sealed the title in Matchday 34, the final matchday of the season, after Persib secured a draw against Persijap Jepara.
+That draw allowed Persib to be champions as they were the better in head-to-head comparisons against Borneo Samarinda even though the latter won 7–1 and even managed to reach the same amount of points as the former.
+For his achievements, he was bestowed the title of Best Coach.

+On 25 May 2026, Hodak decided to stepped down as the head coach and switch to a new role as the club's technical advisor.
+He was replaced by his assistant, Igor Tolic.